5weggeman/hifi-gan-laughnet/README.md

     ```
     python extract_ws_tensors.py
     ```
+2. Copy the filename of the source laughter file you want to finetune on from the training-ft.txt file in the laughter/output directory (including the | token!) to the validation-ft.txt file.
-2. Fine-tune on the source laughter using the following command:
+3. Fine-tune on the source laughter using the following command:
     ```
     python train.py --fine_tuning True --config config_v1.json --input_wavs_dir laughter/output --input_training_file laughter/output/training-ft.txt --input_validation_file laughter/output/validation_ft.txt --checkpoint_interval 5000 --training_epochs 50055
     ```